 He became acquainted with many significant figures of the modern movement in addition to those already named, including Naum Gabo, Piet Mondrian, Winifred Nicholson and, most significantly for his future career, the architects Leslie Martin and his wife Sadie Speight.

-Winifred Nicholson (aka Winifred Dacre) was Ben's first wife and an established painter in her own right.
-She invited Jack to stay in her house in Cumberland where he made two large paintings and did some photography.
+Winifred Nicholson was Ben's first wife and an established painter in her own right.
+She invited Jack to stay in her house in Cumberland in the summer of 1936 where he made two large abstract paintings and did some photography.
+She gave him a Cumberland sheepdog.
 As time went on he encountered other well-known artists including John Piper and Piper's first wife the constructions maker Eileen Holding, as well as Ceri Richards, Ivon Hitchens and the sculptor Elizabeth Spurr.
 His knowledge of contemporary art widened as he made several trips to France and Switzerland, meeting Jean Hélion and Hans Erni and paying a visit to Mondrian's studio in Paris.
 Mondrian subsequently moved to London in 1938, taking a studio in Parkhill Road, before leaving for America in 1940.

 The outbreak of war in 1939 meant that Jack stopped painting sometime in 1940 and it eventually also interrupted his architectural activity.
 He did not paint again - beyond refurbishing paintings for retrospective exhibitions - until after he retired in 1976.
 He then began to produce new work, carrying on stylistically from where he had left off thirty five years earlier.